 How to Make Brown, Thin, and Crispy Cookies

-- Flour: All-purpose flour, which has a higher protein content than some other flours, creates a darker brown, crispy cookie, thanks to the Maillard reaction.
+- Flour: All-purpose flour has a higher protein content than some other flours.
+When used in cookies, it creates a darker brown, crispy cookie, thanks to the Maillard reaction.

-- Fat: Butter, which has a low melting temperature, allows a cookie to spread much more during baking than other solid fats, such as shortening.
+- Fat: Butter has a low melting temperature.
+This allows a cookie to spread much more during baking than other solid fats, such as shortening.
 Butter also contains protein, which aids in browning and crisping.
-For flat and brown cookies, butter is the choice.
+For flat and brown cookies, butter is the best choice.

 - Sugar: Using white sugar or corn syrup in a cookie produces a crisp end product.
 Corn syrup also browns more readily than some other sugars.

 - Egg: Recipes without egg will yield a flatter, crisper cookie with more spread.
-Eggs provide moisture for steam which leavens the cookie dough and the protein in egg provides body and structure to maintain that loft.
-Cookies without eggs will be flatter, thinner, and crisper than their egg containing counterparts.
+Eggs provide moisture for steam which leavens the cookie dough.
+The protein in egg provides body and structure to maintain that loft as well.
+Cookies without eggs will be flatter, thinner, and crisper than recipes than contain egg.

 Soft, Fluffy, and Light Cookies

-- Flour: Cake flour, which has a lower protein content and is more acidic than all-purpose flour, browns less easily and creates more steam for a leavening.
+- Flour: Cake flour has a lower protein content and is more acidic than all-purpose flour.
+It also browns less easily and creates more steam for a leavening.
 The cookie rises, and the resulting texture is fluffier.

-- Fat: Shortening, which has a high melting point, stays solid longer during the baking process and therefore prevents the cookie from spreading.
-A cookie that spreads less during baking will be thicker, softer, and chewier, even without extra rise from leavening.
+- Fat: Shortening has a high melting point, stays solid longer during the baking process, and prevents the cookie from spreading.
+A cookie that spreads less during baking will be thicker, softer, and chewier, even without any extra rise from leavening.

-- Sugar: Using brown sugar, which is more acidic and hydrophilic, retains moisture during baking creating a softer, moister end product.
+- Sugar: Using brown sugar, which is more acidic and hydrophilic, retains moisture during baking.
+This creates a softer, moister end product.
 When used with egg, the acidic pH of the brown sugar will help denature (solidify) the egg faster and prevent spreading.